Gravity Wiz

 Limit by the URL from which the entry was submitted.
 This is very useful when using the same form on multiple pages and wanting to apply the Feed Limit per page rather than per form.

-• All URLs – Apply the Feed Limit to all URLs from which the form is submitted, per URL.
+• All URLs – Apply the Feed Limit to all URLs from which the form has been submitted.

 • Specific URL – Apply the Feed Limit to a specific URL from which the form is submitted.